Dasyure/feedback-formatting/README.md

 While I like to use the feedback merge request, I also like to give feedback on MS Teams.
 This script converts the marking spreadsheet feedback into a nice format that can be given to groups on MS Teams.

 ### Why use this script?
+- **Takes less than a minute to do!**
 - In your MyExperience feedback, students wished for more feedback
-- Pretty output given to students that summarises everything
 - Appends a message to the start and end of the feedback
-- **Takes less than a minute to do!**
+- Pretty colourful output that summarises everything

 ### Video Demo
-Note: real student names and groups are hidden for privacy reasons.
+**Click below to watch!** Real student names and groups are hidden for privacy reasons.
 [![Watch the video](assets/feedback_formatting_thumbnail.png)](https://youtu.be/id39xWO5gwk)

 ## Setup